Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 *Legal Ground f, announcing committee members*
 To thank the committee members and increase their recognizability, the names and corresponding functions are published on the website.

-#### 3.2.2 Transfer of E-mail Addresses to Studenten Net Twente
+#### 3.2.2 Transfer of E-mail Addresses to Google
-*Legal Ground f, e-mail alias administration*
+*Legal Ground f, e-mail (alias) administration*
-Inter-*Actief* has outsourced the management of the e-mail aliases of, among other things, committees and (former) boards to the Studenten Net Twente (SNT).
-Inter-*Actief* shares the e-mail addresses of committee members, (former) board members and other incidental cases with Studenten Net Twente.
+Inter-*Actief* has outsourced the management of the e-mail addresses and aliases of active members, committees and other groups to Google.
+Inter-*Actief* shares the email addresses and names of members of these groups with Google via Gsuite.

 #### 3.2.3 Transfer of Details for the Purpose of Building Passes for the Zilverling
 *Legal Ground a, requesting a building pass*